-Amazon Flex pays drivers in hourly blocks, so you can plan your week ahead and know exactly how much you’ll earn delivering parcels.
+Amazon Flex pays delivery drivers in hourly blocks, so you can plan your week ahead and know exactly how much you’ll earn delivering parcels.
 If you drive Uber or do other on-demand driving, you can choose the blocks when you know demand will be low and maximise your income.

 Here’s what you need to get started with Amazon Flex:

-Amazon Flex driver requirements
+Amazon delivery driver requirements